Judging the Game

 Over billions and billions of years, this process has continued unabated, generating a transfinite array of universes both hauntingly familiar and frighteningly alien.
 Known to ancient philosophers as the Aperion, this 'absolute everything' is a ceaseless divergence of timelines that occurs in a second temporal dimension, what we would consider the fifth.

 This would be enough, if not for links between timelines being forged after travelers bridge the vast gulf separating them.
-This occurs in a third temporal dimension, an axis where the probability fields of two or more timelines interact and become inextricably linked to one another.
-But this axis also provides a structure for additional universes to exist within a single timeline.
+This occurs in a third temporal dimension, an axis where the probability fields of two or more timelines can interact and become inextricably linked to one another.
+But this axis also provides a structure for additional universes to exist coincident with the one we know.

-These other universes occupying a timeline are often adjacent to our own reality, but have their own crosstime variations just as 'we' do.
+These coincident universes are often adjacent to our reality, but have their own crosstime variations just as we do.
 Every timeline where people find themselves worshiping the Aesir will have an associated Asgard, for example.
 And this can lead to numerous instances where the only difference between two timelines is how events transpire in one of these earth-adjacent planes.

 Finally, there is an even further dimension we experience - or, more accurately, countless more - that defy classification by mere human logic.
 Consider this (these) to be the seventh dimension, a coordinate of concept whose vast reaches overlap with all others in one way or another.
 This is where 'locations' such as the astral plane and the mindscape occur, and events there can touch all times and spaces.